max21h/BTC-Info-LEDMatrix/README.md

     3. mode (look at "Run Modes")

      Run Modes
-      -1 or empty: Complete JSON line by line
+      no set: Complete JSON line by line
       0: first line of JSON in a loop
       1: second line of JSON in a loop
       2: third line of JSON in a loop